NSO-developer/nso-gitbook/development/development/nso-packages.md

 To achieve this, we need to have some additional XML initializing files for the ConfD instances.
 It is the responsibility of the `install` target in the netsim Makefile to ensure that each ConfD instance gets initialized with the proper init data.
 In the NSO example collection, the example `$NCS_DIR/examples.ncs/mpls` contains precisely the two above-mentioned PE and CE packages but modified, so that the network elements in the simulated network get initialized properly.

-If we run that example in the NSO example collection we see
+If we run that example in the NSO example collection we see:

 ```
   $ cd $NCS_DIR/examples.ncs/mpls/mpls-devices